 - First-generation college students

-Applicants must send a check payable to American University to the following on-campus address:
+If the application fee is paid off-line, the check must be sent payable to American University to the following on-campus address:

 International Relations Online